-As extracted that different data payloads do not affect delay performance of the network when the competing nodes remain in relatively low but realistic numbers (i.e. 4 competing nodes) for typical scenarios.
+Different data payloads do not affect delay performance of the network when the competing nodes remain in relatively low but realistic numbers (i.e. 4 competing nodes) for typical scenarios.
 Therefore, in such cases using large packets is advocated in order to maximize the utilization of limited available bandwidth and if possible lower the required number of actual transmission for the same amount of data to be transmitted.